Last updated on October 14, 2025

 To change details like your Display Name or your email address, you’ll need to contact Customer Support, open a Support Ticket, and follow their instructions.

-You can open a support ticket with this link (which takes you to MTGA Support's web page), or from the “Adjust Settings” menu (upper right, looks like a gear), and then “Submit a Bug Report” at the bottom.
+You can open a support ticket with MTGA Support's web page, or from the “Adjust Settings” menu (upper right, looks like a gear), and then go to “Report a Bug” at the bottom.

 You’ll see the screen shown below – even if it's labeled “Report a Bug”, and it will take you to MTGA Support's web page where you can open a Support ticket for any topic.

-When clicking on “Contact Support”, a new window or browser tab opens, directing you to the Wizards of the Coast's support website.
+When you select “Contact Support”, a new window or browser tab opens, and directs you to the Wizards of the Coast's support website.
 If prompted, log in with your Wizards of the Coast account credentials (the email and password with which you log into Magic Arena).
 If you don't have an account, you may need to create one to proceed.
+If you select “Repair Game Files” the game will close and your assets will be re-evaluated.

 Be advised that Wizards of the Coast has stated that they don't normally change your display name.